 ‘Karwa Chauth’ is a ritual of fasting observed by married Hindu women seeking the long-life, well-being and prosperity of their husbands.
 The festival and fast of Karwa Chauth is celebrated with much exuberance and fanfare mostly in the states of North and North-West of India.
+This year Karwa Chauth is on October 8th 2017.
 It is considered an important and auspicious day for married women.
 A married woman celebrates this day with great fervor and dedication.
 Karwa is another word for clay pot and chauth means ‘fourth’ in Hindi, because this festival is commemorated on the the fourth day after the Full Moon in Kartik month of Hindu calendar.

 Karwa Chauth Fast

 Married women keep a strict fast and do not take even a drop of water.
 It is the most important and difficult fast.
 It begins before sunrise and ends only after offering prayers and worshiping the moon at night.
 No food or water can be taken after sunrise.